-We will only keep information about your visit to our Website for as long as is necessary for the purposes we’ve mentioned.
-Typically we delete user browsing information every 26 months.
+We will only store information about your visit to our website for as long as is necessary for the specified purposes.
+We typically delete our browser information every 26 months.

-You have the option of contacting us via our website and via our social media channels and you can interact with us, such as by sharing comments and posts (e.g. photos, videos and personal stories).
-The mandatory details (*) are required, and the others are volun-tary.
+You have the option of contacting us via the contact form on our website and via our social media channels and you can interact with us, such as by sharing comments and posts (e.g. photos, videos and personal stories).
+The mandatory details (*) are required, and the others are voluntary.
 This makes it possible for you to communicate with us, and vice versa, so that you can draw our attention to something or we can become aware of your needs.

 When running competitions, we use your personal data to notify prize winners and to promote our offers.
 Further details can be found in our conditions of participation for each competition.

 Processing may also be carried out electronically.
-This is the case in particular if you transmit the corresponding ap-plication documentation by electronic means.
-Your data is then processed on the systems of our software partner www.abacus.ch/de.
-All the documents submitted by you in connection with the application are transferred to and stored in Switzerland.
-The European Commission considers that Switzerland offers adequate protection for per-sonal data.
-Otherwise, we do not transfer your personal data to any country outside the European Economic Area (EEA) and will not be transmitted outside of this area.
+This is the case in particular if you transmit the corresponding application documentation by electronic means.
+Your data is then processed on the systems of our software partner www.abacus.ch/en.
+All of the information you send us in connection with an application for employment will be stored within the European Economic Area (EEA) and will not be transmitted outside of this area.